jiaaro/jiaaro/_posts/2013-03-25-KNN-for-humans.md

 > You: **What if one factor is more important than the others?**

 That's a really good point.
-Maybe the number of seeds is **much** more important than the color of the fruit (it is), but color is still an important differentiator among fruits with the same number of seeds?
+Maybe the number of seeds is **much** more important than the color of the fruit ([it is][3]), but color is still an important differentiator among fruits with the same number of seeds?

 ## Neutralizing the effects of different units